rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 ### Classic worldmap ###
 [mods/fo1_classic_worldmap](mods/fo1_classic_worldmap)

+Enabled by default.
 Replaces Fallout 2's green circles, as well as the worldmap tiles with city locations to bring the game's look more in line with the original Fallout 1.

 ### Fallout 1 Interface ###
 [mods/fo1_interface](mods/fo1_interface)